With funding from Indie.vc, ReadySet is scaling to meet the demands of a changing workplace – TechCrunch

 Hutchinson says her clients are asking her more about mental health, belonging, childcare and bringing compassion into these trying times.

 “A lot of tech companies don’t necessarily have strong management cultures,” she said.
 “Those gaps are now becoming really obvious to people.
 I think we’re all in a place where we’re trying to figure out how we adjust to what’s going on now.
 It’s about so much more than work right now.
-I would encourage companies, even if they don’t consider that to be DE&I, how they’re treating their employees.”
+I would encourage companies, even if they don’t consider that to be DE&I, to think about how they’re treating their employees.”